freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/debugging/catch-misspelled-variable-and-function-names.md

 ---

 ## Description

 <section id='description'>

-The <code>console.log()</code> and <code>typeof</code> methods are the two primary ways to check intermediate values and types of program output.
+The `console.log()` and `typeof` methods are the two primary ways to check intermediate values and types of program output.
 Now it's time to get into the common forms that bugs take.
 One syntax-level issue that fast typers can commiserate with is the humble spelling error.

 Transposed, missing, or mis-capitalized characters in a variable or function name will have the browser looking for an object that doesn't exist - and complain in the form of a reference error.
 JavaScript variable and function names are case-sensitive.

 </section>

 ## Instructions

 <section id='instructions'>

-Fix the two spelling errors in the code so the <code>netWorkingCapital</code> calculation works.
+Fix the two spelling errors in the code so the `netWorkingCapital` calculation works.

 </section>

 ## Tests

 <section id='tests'>

 ```yml